MicrosoftDocs/win32/desktop-src/Msi/record-stringdata.md

 ---
-Description: The StringData property of the Record object is a read-write property that transfers string data in to or out of a specified field within the record.
+description: The StringData property of the Record object is a read-write property that transfers string data in to or out of a specified field within the record.
 If an integer or object has been stored, its string value is returned. ms.assetid: ffa163eb-41b3-47ae-b01d-39a3890990a3
 title: Record.StringData property
 ms.topic: reference